Cost-oblivious storage reallocation: Abstract

 \section{Abstract}

 Databases allocate and free blocks of storage on disk.
 Freed blocks introduce holes where no data is stored.
 Allocation systems attempt to reuse such deallocated regions in order to minimize the footprint on disk.
 When previously allocated blocks cannot be moved, this problem is called the \defn{memory allocation} problem.
-It is known to have a logarithmic overhead in the footprint size.
+The competitive ratio for this problem has matching upper and lower bounds that are logarithmic in the number of requests and in the ratio of the largest to smallest requests.

 This paper defines the \defn{storage reallocation} problem, where previously allocated blocks can be moved, or \defn{reallocated}, but at some cost.
 This cost is determined by the allocation/reallocation \defn{cost function}.
-The algorithms presented here are \defn{cost oblivious}, in that they work for a broad and reasonable class of cost functions, even when they do not know what the cost function actually is.

 The objective is to minimize the storage footprint, that is, the largest memory address containing an allocated object, while simultaneously minimizing the reallocation costs.
-This paper gives asymptotically optimal algorithms for storage reallocation, in which the storage footprint is at most $(1+\epsilon)$ times optimal, and the reallocation cost is at most $O((1/\epsilon) \log(1/\epsilon))$ times the original allocation cost, which is asymptotically optimal for constant~$\epsilon$.
+This paper gives asymptotically optimal algorithms for storage reallocation, in which the storage footprint is at most $(1+\epsilon)$ times optimal, and the reallocation cost is $O((1/\epsilon) \log(1/\epsilon))$ times the original allocation cost, that is, it is within a constant factor of optimal when $\epsilon$ is a constant.
 The algorithms are \defn{cost oblivious}, which means they achieve these bounds with no knowledge of the allocation/reallocation cost function, as long as the cost function is subadditive.